baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 connection.on("operations", (msg) => { console.log(msg); });
 // subscribe to all transactions await connection.invoke("SubscribeToOperations", { types: 'transaction' });
+// subscribe to all transactions of the entire contract family await connection.invoke("SubscribeToOperations", { types: 'transaction', codeHash: 1928472 });
 // subscribe to all delegations and originations related to the address 'tz1234...' await connection.invoke("SubscribeToOperations", { address: 'tz1234...', types: 'delegation,origination' });
 ````